What is an average read percentage?

 This metric was developed by the experts at Quietly as a new way to inform users about how their content performs.
-You may think you have the most groundbreaking articles or blogs ever, but if people are only reading 20% of your content, you probably want to know.
+You may think you have the most groundbreaking articles or blogs ever, but if people are only reading 20 percent of your content, you probably want to know.

 For every page on your website, this metric tracks the average percentage of paragraphs read in each session.
 For your website as a whole, it tracks the average read percentage across all pages on your site.